usnistgov/sesame/doc/tutorial/tuto3.rst

 electrostatic potential.

-While it is tempting to run the solver in parallel for each values of applied voltage, the solver will fail with this approach.
+While it is tempting to run the solver in parallel for each values of applied voltage, the solver will likely fail with this approach.
 Note that the results extracted after each step of the for loop are used as a new guess for the next value of applied voltage.
 This method provides better chances to reach convergence at each step.
 More about the solver can be found in the section